 - The proportions of the substances vary in an indefinite manner.

-- The properties of the mixture depend upon the individual components.
+- The properties of the mixture depending upon the individual components.

 - The constituents of the mixture can be separated by physical methods.

 - Boiling point and the melting point of the mixture depends upon the characteristic of the constituents.